unix-world/Smart.Framework.Modules/mod-oauth2/doc/README.md

 ```

-## The 3rd step is to get the first Access Token, the Expiration Time and the Refresh Token
+## The 3rd step is to get the first Access Token (and the Expiration Time and the Refresh Token if provided ; some providers do not use expiring tokens so the first Access Token provided will be valid until it is being Revoked)
 The obtained Access Token in this step can be used for XOAUTH2 logins but will expire after a limited time.
 It have to be stored together with the Expiration Time to be used for future logins but will no more work after the Expiration Time thus after it expires go to step 4.
 The obtained Refresh Token in this step must be stored securely somewhere in order to be used for 4th step anytime when a new Access Token is needed because the old Access Token was expired.
 If the Refresh Token is lost, the application needs a full re-authorization starting from step 1 again.